noi-techpark/it.bz.opendatahub.webcomponents/frontend/README.md

 # Start up the application
 $ docker-compose up

+# To know on which address/port the application is listening to, run...
+$ docker-compose logs

 # If you like, you can enter the docker container to debug or run commands you like
 $ docker-compose run --rm app bash

+# Stop the docker instance
+$ docker-compose stop app
 ```

 See [Build Setup](#build-setup) for possible commands.